ballerina-platform/module-ballerinax-googleapis.gmail/gmail/Package.md

     gmail:GmailError e => io:println(e);
 }
 ```
-The `readMessage` function reads messages via the Gmail API.
+The `readMessage` function reads messages.
 It returns the `Message` struct when successful and
 `GmailError` when unsuccessful.
 ```ballerina
 var response = gmailEP -> readMessage(userId, messageIdToRead);